flightaware/tohil/README.md

 The single tohil shared library created by building this software is loaded both by Python and Tcl, which is pretty cool and important to how it works.

-### image attribution

-Do you like the tohil logo?
-It's from a creative commons-licensed image of the Mayan deity Quetzalcoatl (also known in some cultures as Tohil), from the Codex Telleriano-Remensis, from the 16th century.

-A scan of the image can be found here https://commons.wikimedia.org/wiki/File:Quetzalcoatl_telleriano.jpg.
-A wikimedia user, https://commons.wikimedia.org/wiki/User:Di_(they-them), made an SVG file of it, available here https://commons.wikimedia.org/wiki/File:Quetzalcoatl_feathered_serpent.svg

 ### what magic is this

 ```